-All District personnel shall maintain high standards of cooperation, integrity and ethical standards of conduct in dealing with the general public and while performing official duties.
-This policy is intended to provide positive direction to District Personnel in order to prevent potential conflicts of interest and inappropriate conduct.
+All District personnel, as governmental employees, while performing official duties shall maintain high standards of professionalism, cooperation, integrity, and ethical standards of conduct in dealing with the general public, colleagues, supervisors.
+This policy is intended to provide positive direction and guidance to District Personnel in order to prevent potential conflicts of interest and inappropriate conduct while on duty.